Do you understand the charges on your electricity bill?

 Rising electricity bills continue to be a drain on finances and it often pays to shop around for the best deals.
 But if you're unsure how to compare offers, then this simple guide to electricity bills may help you secure a better deal.

-Many of us simply look at our bill, compare it to the previous month, sigh about the costs and then just pay.
-But do you really know what you are being charged for?
+Many of us simply look at our bill, compare it to the previous month, sigh about the costs and then just pay it.
+But do you really know for what you are being charged?
 Are you being ripped off?
-What things should you consider before making the right choice of power company?
+Which things should you consider before making the decision to switch your power company?

 Here are some helpful hints and considerations for comparing energy rates:

 Will you pay your bills on time?
-If so, you should choose a “pay on time discount”.
-If not, you should only seek suppliers that offer flat discounts.
+If so, you should choose a 'pay on time discount'.
+If sometimes you run a little late with your payment, you should only seek suppliers who offer flat discounts.